chloehellberg/TapRoomRedux/README.md

   - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
   - You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
   - To learn React, check out the [React documentation](https://reactjs.org/).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ------------------------------